MA: Marketing Authorization

 - National procedure:

-- valid only for a single country.
+- is, of course, valid for only one country.

 File